Thinking Like a Millennial: How Millennials are Changing Discovery, Part Five

 As technology advances, millennials will continue to blur the lines between personal and professional communications and the demand for faster and better tools and applications that are integrated with both work applications and personal social media will continue to create more and more data.
 This combination will place even more stress on the eDiscovery components of preservation and collection.

 Companies and law firms will need to proactively identify and address all these new data sources and combinations by designing new internal policies while working with vendors to develop new collection tools.
 Getting ahead of the technology curve is the best way to limit exposure to litigation risks and reduce the inevitable costs related to eDiscovery.

 So, what do you think?
-Are you a plaintiff’s attorney?
-If so, what are your biggest eDiscovery challenges?
+Have the habits of millennials impacted eDiscovery for your organization?
 As always, please share any comments you might have or if you’d like to know more about a particular topic.